Skip to navigation Skip to content

 Where the care recipient indicates the principal home is a dual occupancy or has a self-contained living area, further assessment is required to determine home ownership and protected person status.

-See Determining homeowners and non-homeowners for more information.
+See Determining homeowners and non-homeowners for more details.

 If the carer lives in a separate dual occupancy dwelling they paid for, it is their asset.
 They are considered to be living in their own home, not the home of the aged care recipient.
 In these scenarios, they do not meet the protected person criteria.
 This is assessed when documents are provided.